CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/viewworkitem.png)

-1. Open the new Issue that the onboarding tutorial creates and observe the GitHub pull request and comments that are linked to the Azure DevOps board Issue.
+1. Open the new issue that the onboarding tutorial creates and observe the GitHub pull request and comments that are linked to the Azure DevOps board issue.

    ![Linked GitHub items in an Azure DevOps issue in Boards.](media/ex3-t1-8.png "GitHub Pull Request and Comment")